sheridar/find-pauses/README.md

 4. Specify sample groups and colors for plotting using the PLOTS.yaml config file
 5. Run the pipeline by submitting the run.sh script through bsub
+6. Check the subsampling test results by running `cat results/stats/*_test.tsv`.
+This double checks that the per-gene subsampling was performed correctly, each file should be marked with 'PASS'

 <br>